 4. What were the different reasons people had for not sending girls to school?

-There were the following reasons for people to not send their girls to school:
+There were the following reasons for people not sending their girls to school:

 a.
 They feared that schools would take girls away from home.

 b.
 Schools will prevent them from doing their domestic duties.

 c.
 Girls had to travel through public places in order to reach school.

 d.
 Travelling to schools would have a corrupting influence on them.

 e.
 They felt that girls should stay away from public spaces.

 5. Why were Christian missionaries attacked by many people in the country?
 Would some people have supported them too?
 If so, for what reasons?

 The Christian missionaries were attacked by the people, as they were involved in the religious conversion of poor and tribal people, that is, converting a Hindu into a Christian.
 These missionaries also set up schools for tribal and poor kids to learn.
 However, the larger section of people who looked down upon the poor people and tribal people did not like the idea of exposing tribal people to education.
 Hence, the attacks on Christian missionaries started.